zachleat/zachleat.com/web/_posts/2007-06-18-wake-up-to-youtube-on-my-internet-alarm-clock.md

 ---
-title: 'Wake up to YouTube on my Internet Alarm Clock'
+title: Wake up to YouTube on my Internet Alarm Clock
 author: Zach Leatherman
 layout: post
 permalink: /wake-up-to-youtube-on-my-internet-alarm-clock/
 project_name: ALARMd
+description: >-
-description: First iteration of the alarm clock that plays YouTube videos or other multimedia sources.
+  First iteration of the alarm clock that plays YouTube videos or other multimedia sources.
 Updated to ALARMd 2.
 categories:
   - project
 tags:
   - highlight
   - project
   - feedtrim
+  - popular-posts
+postRank: 19
 ---

 **Update**: Try the new [ALARMd 2 Beta][1], with Google Calendar integration and offline Youtube caching.